ENDscript 2.0

 How does ENDscript work?

-ENDscript uses as query either a four digit PDB identifier (e.g. 2CAH) or an uploaded coordinate file in PDB format (NMR and crystallographic structures are supported).
+ENDscript taked as a query either a four-digit PDB identifier (e.g. 2CAH) or an uploaded coordinate file in PDB or CIF format (NMR and crystallographic structures are supported).

-The ENDscript automated pipeline involves numerous sequence and structure analysis programs and is divided in three succeeding phases:
+ENDscript's automated pipeline involves several sequence and structure analysis software and is divided into three sequential phases:

 1. Phase 1:

-• The PDB query is processed with SPDB, a homemade program, and the amino acid sequence is extracted.
+• The query structure is processed with SPDB, a homemade program, and the amino acid sequence is extracted.

-• A second SPDB output is generated and given to DSSP to extract secondary structure elements, disulfide bridges and solvent accessibility per residue.
+• A second SPDB output is generated and passed to DSSP to extract secondary structure elements, disulfide bridges and solvent accessibility per residue.

 This second SPDB file is also used by CNS to determine non-crystallographic and crystallographic protein:ligand and protein:protein contacts.